 As much as I enjoyed exploring the area, this trip was about work and soon I was back at the factory with the Paarmans and Balance Catamarans president Phil Berman.
 We spent the remainder of my visit finalizing the future plans for the construction of the Balance 526 Hulls 7 through 10 and planning some other very exciting new projects.
-Starting with Hull 7 and continuing forward, I will be working with the commissioning team and performing client hand overs to the lucky new owners of all Balance Catamarans.
-That means I will be fortunate enough to go back to this wonderful place and enjoy it a couple times a year.
-I will also be running exclusive sailing charters and a Balance University for potential 526 buyers on “Alani” this season as part of our “Try Before You Buy.”
-Program.
-And my excitement is already building for the new Balance 482, as the first five hulls have already been sold.
+As I am now a member of the sales and technical team at Balance I will be fortunate enough to go back to this wonderful place and enjoy it a couple times a year.
+I will also be running exclusive sailing charters and the Balance University program for prospective customers.
+My excitement is already building for the new Balance 482, as the first five hulls have already been sold.

 It looks like South Africa will be in my future, and I could not be more excited about that!

-If you’re interested in learning more about the Balance Catamarans, the “Try Before You Buy Program”, or about what you can expect on your visit to South African, feel free to email me at AMHodgdon@Balancecatamarans.com.
+If you’re interested in learning more about the Balance University Program”, or about what you can expect on your visit to South African, feel free to email me at AMHodgdon@Balancecatamarans.com.